What is a revolving credit facility?

 Revolving credit is a popular option for businesses in need of finance.
 This short term funding solution offers numerous benefits, including:

-- Speed: If your business is in need of finding quickly, a revolving credit facility is a great option.
-Because they are easy to arrange, many lenders are able to offer same day funding.
+· Speed: If your business requires funding quickly, a revolving credit facility is a great option.
+Because they are easy to arrange, many lenders can offer same-day funding.

-- Control your interest: You only pay the fixed interest rate while you are actually using the facility.
-By only paying interest when money is outstanding, you keep the overall amount paid at a low.
+· Control your interest: You only pay the fixed interest rate while you are actually using the facility.
+By only paying interest when money is outstanding, you keep the overall amount paid low.

-- No early repayment fees: If you want to pay back the borrowed funds quickly, you are able to do this without being hit by early repayment charges.
+· No early repayment fees: If you want to pay back the borrowed funds quickly, you can do this without being hit by early repayment charges.

-- Rolling agreements: With revolving credit, your facility stays open which means you don’t have to spend time reapplying each time you need money.
-This benefits businesses looking to borrow small amounts regularly.
+· Rolling agreements: With revolving credit, your facility stays open, which means you don’t have to spend time reapplying each time you need money.
+This is a benefit to businesses looking to borrow small amounts regularly.